serge-web/war-rooms-x/documents/TDD steps/02-ui-component-tests.md

 These components can just be placeholders for this test - since you are concentrating on getting the layout correct.

+You are having trouble solving this issue.
+For now, just create a PlayerView component that matches the design image.
+It should use an `antd` Layout component - and just include colored divs as placeholders for the components that will later be inserted.

 ## 2.2 Player view

 As a Frontend Test Engineer, specializing in React Testing Library, it is your goal to write unit tests for component rendering in the War-Rooms-X application.
 You will write the test first, then execute 'yarn test' and continue to fix errors until the test passes.
 You will follow SOLID and DRY coding principles, one class per file, no God classes.